How to Enable High Availability

 Enable High Availability Using the Control Panel

-To enable high availability on an existing cluster, go to the control panel and click on the cluster you want to enable high availability on.
+To enable high availability on an existing cluster, go to the control panel and click the cluster you want to enable high availability on.
 Then, in the Overview tab, scroll down and find the following card.

 Add high availability